Benzonatate: 7 things you should know

-- Benzonatate reduces coughing by anesthetizing certain receptors located in the breathing passages and lungs, dampening down their activity and reducing the cough reflex.
+- Benzonatate is thought to work by reducing coughing by anesthetizing certain receptors located in the breathing passages and lungs, dampening down their activity, and reducing the cough reflex.

 - Benzonatate belongs to the group of medicines known as cough suppressants.
 Benzonatate may also be called an anti-tussive.